segmentio/stats/README.md

   [`redis.ServeRedis`](https://godoc.org/github.com/segmentio/redis-go#HandlerFunc.ServeRedis)
   which collects metrics for server requests.

-Here's an exmaple of how to use the decorator on the client side:
+Here's an example of how to use the decorator on the client side:
 ```go
 package main